Analysis | Here’s what made the New York City flooding so devastating

-- The exceptional rate at which the rain fell, spurred by a complex set of meteorological factors.
+- The exceptional rate at which the rain fell, up to 3 to 4 inches per hour, spurred by a complex set of meteorological factors.

-- The region’s vulnerability to flooding, due to urban and suburban sprawl that creates areas where water can’t run off.
+- The region’s vulnerability to flooding, due to urban and suburban sprawl that creates areas where water can’t run off, and inadequate infrastructure to manage the stormwater: New York City’s sewer system was only designed to handle 1.75 inches of rain in an hour.

 - Very heavy rain before the event, which left waterways already near capacity.
-For example, New York City received over 10 inches of rain in August, its fourth highest amount on record during the month.
+For example, New York City received over 10 inches of rain in August, its fourth-highest amount on record during the month.

 - Climate change intensifying excessive rainfall.

-Before visiting the meteorology of this event, it’s worth summarizing the amount of rain it generated, which was exceptional and, in several instances, record-breaking:
+Before we visit the meteorology of this event, it’s worth summarizing the amount of rain it generated, which was exceptional and, in several instances, record-breaking:

 - New York City’s Central Park received 7.13 inches of rain Wednesday, its fifth-wettest day on record.
 Between 9 and 10 p.m., 3.15 inches fell, the greatest amount in a single hour ever observed in the city.